AnuragSahu/Vlead_artefacts_sample/WorkLo.md

 Week 4 [2018-08-31 Fri] till [2018-09-7 Thu]

-- We did revist the working of catalog servie again.
+- We did revist t*he working of catalog servie again.
 - I understood the working of rendering the artefacts in the catalog service.
 - I understood the issues already listed already with the help of a teammate in who have already worked on this practical in Summer internship.